brokenricefilms/brokenricefilms/src/content/blog/stupid-thing-i-do-with-ko-fi.md

 so let's begin the story

-i want to change my primary email in ko-fi to thuantanphamfilms@gmail.com as the default cuz i change the personal brand name
+i want to change my primary email in ko-fi to brokenricefilms@gmail.com as the default cuz i change the personal brand name

-the issue here is i type it wrong thuantanphamfilms -> **lit**citfree
+the issue here is i type it wrong brokenricefilms -> **lit**citfree

 well i realize i f#ckup